DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Introduction

 Optical flow, as a dense matching problem, is about estimating every single pixel's displacement between two consecutive video frames, capturing the motion of brightness patterns.
 It is a classical and long-studied problem in computer vision, dating back to the early 1980s~\cite{Horn:1981:DO}.
 Optical flow has applications in a wide range of other problems, such as scene flow estimation~\cite{menze2015object}, action recognition~\cite{simonyan14two}, and video editing and synthesis~\cite{baker11a}.

 Like many other computer vision problems, state-of-the-art approaches for optical flow estimation are all based on deep neural networks.
-But unlike others, in the beginning, deep neural networks report inferior results compared to those of traditional well-engineered energy minimization approaches~\cite{Dosovitskiy:2015Flownet}.
-To reduce the performance gap, one approach is to stack multiple networks to increase the capacity~\cite{Ilg:2016:Flownet2}, resulting in significant accuracy improvements.
-Simply increasing the capacity of the network, however, leads to huge networks and slower inference.
-Starting from~\cite{Ranjan:2016:SpyNet}, more and more classical principles derived from traditional optical flow estimation approaches are incorporated into neural network design, allowing deep neural networks to surpass traditional approaches in accuracy. \new{In particular, the cost volume, which is a more discriminative representation for optical flow compared to concatenated feature representations of two images, is now an essential component for state-of-the-art approaches.}
+In the beginning, however, deep neural networks for optical flow reported inferior results compared to those of traditional well-engineered energy minimization approaches~\cite{Dosovitskiy:2015Flownet}.
+To reduce the performance gap, one approach stacked multiple networks to increase capacity~\cite{Ilg:2016:Flownet2}, resulting in significant accuracy improvements.
+Increasing the capacity of the network, however, led to huge networks and slower inference.
+Starting from~\cite{Ranjan:2016:SpyNet}, more and more classical principles derived from traditional optical flow estimation approaches were incorporated into neural network design, allowing deep neural networks to surpass traditional approaches in accuracy. \new{In particular, the cost volume, which is a more discriminative representation for optical flow compared to concatenated feature representations of two images, is now an essential component for state-of-the-art approaches.}

 \new{To build the cost volume, we need to sample pairs of locations between two input images in a neighborhood along both horizontal and vertical directions to compute their similarity (or cost).
-A big neighborhood is required to capture large displacements, but it leads to a very large cost volume and significant computational burden.
-Consequently, most existing models capture large displacements in a sequential manner by using cost volumes with small neighborhoods for computational efficiency purpose.
+A big neighborhood is required to capture large displacements, but it leads to a very large cost volume and a significant computational burden.
+Consequently, most existing models capture large displacements in a sequential manner by using cost volumes with small neighborhoods for computational efficiency.
 Specifically, the coarse-to-fine strategy is widely adopted in state-of-the-art advances~\cite{sun2018pwc,Hui_2018_CVPR,yang2019volumetric,wang2020displacement}, where a pyramid based on the feature hierarchy of deep Convolutional Neural Networks (CNNs) is built.
 In each pyramid level, the optical flow estimation in the previous level is used to construct the cost volume with the warping operation.
-Although a full-range cost volume is constructed in the recent ground-breaking work~\cite{teed2020raft}, a Recurrent Neural Network (RNN) is employed to process only a \emph{partial} cost volume with a small neighborhood at each recurrence to capture large displacement sequentially.}
+Although a full-range cost volume is constructed in the recent ground-breaking work~\cite{teed2020raft}, a Recurrent Neural Network (RNN) is employed to process only a \emph{partial} cost volume with a small neighborhood at each recurrence to capture large displacements sequentially.}